"Inertial Dragging in the Collapsed Universe"

 Since the square of the escape speed is twice the square of the circular orbit speed.

-This implies that R=2GM/C2 (C2 = square of the speed of light)
+This implies that R=2GM/C2 (C2 = square of the speed of light), yeilding a Newtonian derivation of the Schwarzschild Radius.

 At the velocity of light, time stops, and matter is compressed into radiation.
-If gravitation were to demonstrate similar effects, the range of phenomena that might appear when it's inertial dragging reached the angular equivalent of the speed of light might include a 'stopping' of gravitational effects just as temporal effects stop at it's linear velocity.
+If gravitation were to demonstrate similar effects, the range of phenomena that might appear when the rotation of it's gravitational field reached the angular equivalent of the velocity of light might include a 'cancelation' of gravitational effects just as temporal effects stop at it's linear velocity.
+Release of the potential energy bound in the hyper-compressed mass of the universe might account for it's expansion.

-Should the angular velocity for inertial dragging exceed that of light, then the possibilty opens that the collapsed mass of the universe might be effected by gravitation in the opposite direction, just as time goes backward.
+In another scenario, should the angular velocity for inertial dragging exceed that of light, then the possibilty appears that the collapsed mass of the universe might be affected by gravitation in the opposite (outward) direction, just as time goes backward for a mass with a velocity greater than the speed of light.

-The effect would be to radiate the mass of the universe outward in all directions.
+The effect would be to radiate the mass of the universe outward in all directions, at tangents to positions on the event horizon at the time the radiation took place.

-Recalling that the mass of the universe would tend to travel outward on tangents, so that the bulk of the universe's mass would tend to be attracted back to the center, following long elliptical orbits around it.
+In either model, the mass of the universe would tend to move outward on tangents to the escape horizon.
+The bulk of the universe's mass would tend to be attracted to itself, following long elliptical orbits around its center of gravity, unlike the stricly radial expansion implied in Hubble's classical cosmology.
+Indeed, there is recent evidence that the universe is rotating.

-Such a distribution for the universe's mass would make an open-ended expansion very unlikely.
+Such a distribution for the universe's mass would make an open-ended expansion improbable.

-Assuming inertial dragging in the collapsed universe leads to the conclution that we live in an oscillating universe.
+Postulating that there was inertial dragging in the rotating gravitational field surrounding the collapsed universe leads to the conclution that we live in an oscillating universe.